elimc/em-list-tweets/README.md

 About
 -----

 **EM List Tweets** is a simple way to display Tweets on your WordPress Web site, using Twitter API 1.1.
-Although the displayed Tweets are wrapped in classes, these classes have no predefined styles attached to them.
-This widget is an excellent way to work on a Twitter feed for client stes without having to register the clients for JetPack, and its Twitter Feed.
-Of course, with this widget, you might find that you do not need to download JetPack.
+This widget is an excellent way to work on a Twitter feed for client stes without having to register the clients for Jetpack, and its Twitter Feed.
+Of course, with this widget, you might find that you do not need to download Jetpack.

-While you don't need to register for JetPack, you will need to create a Twitter Developer Account.
+You will need to create a Twitter Developer Account.
 This is how things work with Twitter API 1.1, and there is no way around this.
 Once you have a free Twitter Developer Account, you will be able to receive the oAuth tokens necessary to receive your Tweets.
 Check out the Installation section in this document to see how to get this working.

 Most of the fields on the backend are self-explanatory, except for the the Refresh Tweets field.
 This field determines how often the widget will check the Twitter feed for new tweets.
 A lower number means the feed will refresh with new tweets faster.
 A higher number means that the feed will display on your site faster, becase it won't have to make as many requests to Twitter.
-The default value is `12`, which means the feed will update twice a day.
+The default value is `12`, which means the feed will update every 12 hours, or twice a day.

-__NOTE__ Tweets that are sent to someone, i.e., tweets that have an @username in them, will not be displayed with this widget.
+__NOTE__ Tweets that are sent to someone, i.e., tweets that have an `@username` in them, will not be displayed with this widget.
 Perhaps they will in the future, if there are requests for that feature.

 Screenshots
 -----------